ArmandasRokas/C_assignment3_pipes/docs/readme.md

 The function `init_segments` loops n times, where n equals to the number of segments.
 Each time should be inserted four values representing coordinates of the right end of segment and the left end of segment.
 Then everything is set to corresponding segment `struct` and that segment is inserted to the array of segments.

 In addition, the function calculates the `highest point` and the `pipe x value` too.
 The `highest point` means that it finds which of these two `y`  values, i.e the left end of segment or the right end of segment , is higher.
 The highest point will be used later for sorting segments.
 The `pipe x value` is set to be at that end, where `y` is lower.
-The flow diagram below tries to illustrate that.
+The flow diagram in *Figure 2* tries to illustrate that.

 ![init_segments](init_segments.bmp)

+*Figure 2*

   ```C
 void init_segments(segment * segments, int n){